URCF/urcf_workshops/intro_linux/working_with_files_and_directories.md

 We now know how to explore files and directories, but how do we create them?

-Let's change into the `shell-lesson-data` directory that you downloaded earlier.
-Specifically, the "writing" directory:
+Let's change into the `shell-lesson-data` directory that you downloaded earlier:

 ```
 $ cd ~/Downloads/shell-lesson-data/